johans-work/paid-source/README.md

 Paid Source is a new convenient way to get paid for your work, for both the buyer and you.
 Think of it as a social experiment in value logistics for source available software and digital goods.

+# How does it work?

+Sell the right to say "I own this" and for it to be true.
 Give copies, sell ownership.
-Sell the right to say "I own this" and it to be true.
 Free the free copies, and turn them into leads for your next sale.

-# How does it work?
+# Why does it work?

 # Disclaimers